Building a Sentence

 I could go on and on with the examples, but I am sure I would not be able to write half of them in a single post.
 Anyway, a good tip is to always buy a dictionary or a book with the most common vocabulary and idiomatic expressions of the respective country you intend to visit either Brazil or Portugal.
-And of course, you need to listen to native speakers to get familiar with the pronunciation and the pace that both the Brazilian and Portuguese people use in their language daily.
-You can find lots of videos available on You Tube where you can watch citizens of both countries speaking.
-And you can take online classes in specific sites in case you cannot find Portuguese classes nearby.
+And of course, you need to listen to native speakers to get familiar with the pronunciation and pace that both the Brazilian and Portuguese speakers use in their daily speech.
+There are plenty of Portuguese videos from people from both countries on You Tube where you can check out the differences.
+And you can also take online classes in specific sites in case you cannot find Portuguese classes nearby.

 Communication is Possible

-No matter the choice you make, all you have to do is to be careful about the regional use of the language and pay attention to the variety of its cultural aspects.
+No matter the choice you make, all you have to do is to pay attention to the regional use of the language and the variety of its cultural aspects.
 But, definitely, Portuguese is the same language both in Europe and South America.
 If someone learns European Portuguese and decides to travel to Brazil, or the other way around, they will certainly be able to communicate.
 However, becoming familiar with the necessary local vocabulary may make their stay much smoother.